sacha-l/scaffold-openbrush/contracts/README.md

-Use this folder to create new contracts and modify them for OpenBrush compatibility.
+Use this folder to create new ink! contracts and modify them for OpenBrush compatibility.

 For each new contract you want to create: